brev-dev/another_esp8266_sensor_board/README.md

 ### BME280 sensor (temperature, pressure, humidity)

-Hey, when did this sensor become so expensive?!
-As of mid-2021, there's [apparently](https://forum.sensor.community/t/bme280-global-shortage/413) a global shortage which will hopefully end soon.
-Anyway...

 This is a very handy temperature/humidity/pressure sensor.
 With my board's current mount point, the BME280 sensor-chip sits outside of the enclosure.
 I find this convenient because I don't have to worry about airflow within the box.
 If the current geometry offends you, or you need a more robust device where the sensor won't risk getting damaged, consider a redesign on the connection point, or choose an alternative sensor with a built-in cage.

+You might find that the soldered pins get in the way of closing the enclosure lid properly.
+If this is the case you can trim them prior to soldering, like I've done [here](https://github.com/brev-dev/another_esp8266_sensor_board/blob/7ec4fd718edccba7780aa4c0607bf689e7137857/images/bme280_trimmed_pins.jpg).

 People normally access the sensor via I2C, for which you need to make no board alterations.
 However, if you need to use the SPI interface, close a [couple](https://github.com/brev-dev/another_esp8266_sensor_board/blob/bff7ac836695f352a52cb5e7e18f4aab712b4d77/images/rear_solder_bridges_bme_spi.jpg) of solder bridges on the rear to connect the additional pins.
 One of these connections is also used in the current configuration to power the moisture sensor, so alterations would be needed to run both the BME280 (with SPI interface) and a moisture sensor concurrently.

 Notes
-- You might find that the soldered pins get in the way of closing the enclosure lid properly.
-If this is the case you can trim them prior to soldering, like I've done [here](https://github.com/brev-dev/another_esp8266_sensor_board/blob/7ec4fd718edccba7780aa4c0607bf689e7137857/images/bme280_trimmed_pins.jpg).
+- Hey, when did this sensor become so expensive?!
+As of mid-2021, there's [apparently](https://forum.sensor.community/t/bme280-global-shortage/413) a global shortage which will hopefully end soon.

+### Moisture sensor, and the board's audio-style socket
+I chose to use a 4-pole audio jack to connect the moisture sensors to the board with an eye to the future and other potential devices that I might want to connect (you could for example use a wire to connect unused poles to any desired gpio pin).
+However, for now, only three of the four pins are used by the moisture sensor, as shown below.

+So the moisture sensor doesn't run constantly, it's powered directly by gpio12.

+It doesn't draw much current, so I've had no problems directly powering the sensor from a gpio pin.
+If it turned out to be a brown-out/stability issue in the future, this connection would need to be replaced by a MOSFET

 ### BH1750 sensor (Lux)
 This is a simple and reliable photodiode, combined with an I2C interface.
 You can buy it in various form-factors, with the light-ball version being particularly convenient for our purposes.
 [Trim-down the plastic parts of the built-in connector](https://github.com/brev-dev/another_esp8266_sensor_board/blob/7ec4fd718edccba7780aa4c0607bf689e7137857/images/bh1750_trimmed.jpg), and this can now plug directly into a standard 2mm-pitch pin header, as included on board V5.
 The light ball can be popped off the sensor and directly mounted into the [top of the enclosure](https://github.com/brev-dev/another_esp8266_sensor_board/blob/5aa659a7452a0eb0ab53f27bc85ff3bf4364177d/images/bh1750_case.jpg).

 #### Notes
 - This sensor can't be mounted at the same time as the MH-Z19C below, for purely physical reasons.
-There are no port conflicts, so they'll happily operate at the same time if you make PCB changes, or connect them with an extension cable.
+There are no port conflicts, so they'll happily operate concurrently if you make PCB changes, or connect one or other with an extension cable.

 ### MH-Z19C sensor (CO<sub>2</sub>)